-In 2019, MAP commissioned an assessment of the program from consultant Ron Ragin, working with the support of Jalisa Roberts.
+Since its 2012 launch, co-designed by MAP staff and consultant David Sheingold, SPA has engaged more than 200 artists.
+In 2019, MAP commissioned an assessment of the program.
 The report indicates that participation in the program has a strong, positive impact on the lives and work of artists.
-It also includes many valuable takeaways for MAP and SPA staff, which will be used to improve the program moving forward.
+It also includes many valuable takeaways for MAP staff, which continue to inform program improvements.